isabella232/Devices-docs-pr.it-it/surface/surface-dock-whats-new.md

 ---
-title: Novità di Surface Dock 2
+title: What’s new in Surface Dock
-description: Questo articolo evidenzia le nuove caratteristiche e funzionalità per il dock di Surface di nuova generazione. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium
+description: This article highlights new features and functionality for the next generation Surface Dock. ms.prod: w10 ms.mktglfcycl: manage ms.localizationpriority: medium